 Asset-tracking solutions leverage a variety of communication protocols.
-Common technologies include BLE (Bluetooth low energy), UWB (ultra-wide band), Passive RFID, Wi-Fi and Zigbee.
+Common technologies include 2.4Ghz Low Energy, UWB (ultra-wide band), Passive RFID, Wi-Fi and Zigbee.
 Naturally, each offers different capabilities, features, pros, and cons.
-BLE, for example, uses low-cost tags, maintains long battery life and renders tracking accuracy down to three meters, which surpasses RFID but falls short of ultra-wide band (UWB).
+2.4Ghz Low Energy, for example, uses low-cost tags, maintains long battery life and renders sub-room level tracking accuracy, which surpasses RFID but falls short of ultra-wide band (UWB).

 Zigbee provides a lower-cost alternative to Wi-Fi for smart home and building environments with high bandwidth and communication requirements.
 Its disadvantages include a shorter range, line-of-sight communication, and the need for Zigbee-compatible devices.

 Passive RFID is typically affordable but the tags lack an internal power source, making them unsuitable for real-time tracking.
-RFID is less accurate than protocols such as UWB and BLE.
+RFID is less accurate than protocols such as UWB and 2.4Ghz Low Energy.
 UWB offers precision, strong penetration and low latency, but the technology is expensive and consumes a massive amount of power, making it less suitable for modest tracking needs and tight budgeting.

 RTLS Protocol Differences

 When reviewing RTLS options, you may feel they’re inadequate for your specific use case.
-MachineQ for Asset Management addresses this challenge with an end-to-end solution that pairs BLE short-range capabilities with the long-range reach of LoRaWAN (Long Range Wide Area Network).
-The solution employs BLE beacons that signal to location bridges and transmit data downstream via LoRaWAN.
+MachineQ for Asset Management addresses this challenge with an end-to-end solution that pairs 2.4Ghz Low Energy short-range capabilities with the long-range reach of LoRaWAN (Long Range Wide Area Network).
+The solution employs 2.4Ghz Low Energy beacons that signal to location bridges and transmit data downstream via LoRaWAN.
 Benefits of the solution include: